 Reaching out to my office:

 While my staff is working remotely to help slow the spread of COVID-19, we remain ready to assist you.
 Our office is available and eager to assist with constituent casework and inquiries during normal business hours.
 If you have an urgent constituent services request, please leave a voicemail including your name and phone number at (617) 354 - 0292 and a member of our staff will respond to you as soon as possible.
-For all other inquiries, please contact me by filling out our contact form here.
+For all other inquiries, please contact me by filling out our contact form.

-If you are feeling sick and need immediate medical care, please contact your local health care provider and follow these precautions outlined by the Center for Disease Control (CDC).
+If you are feeling sick and need immediate medical care, please contact your local health care provider and follow the precautions outlined by the Center for Disease Control (CDC).

 Preventative Measures You Should Take

 Please follow these preventative measures as recommended by the CDC:

 - The CDC recommends using cloth face coverings while outside to help slow the spread of COVID-19.
 Click here for more information about the CDC’s guidance on cloth face coverings.